M'Bayar: History

-In 2007 the FAO did not have data from which to estimate the conservation status of the M'Bayar breed.
+In 2007 the Food and Agriculture Organization of the United Nations did not have data from which to estimate the conservation status of the M'Bayar breed.

+The Foutanké or Fouta breed of Senegal derives from cross-breeding of M'Bayar mares with Fleuve stallions.

 Characteristics

 The M'Bayar is a small stocky horse, broad in the chest and short in the neck.
 The legs are strong, but often suffer from cow hocks and other conformational defects.
 The predominant coat colour is bay, but grey, roan and chestnut are also commonly seen.
 The M'Bayar is calm and docile, rustic, strong and enduring.
+Height at the withers varies from 1.33 to 1.44 m; the average height of stallions and geldings is 137 cm.

 Use

 Horses play an important part in the social and economic life in Senegal.
 The M'Bayar is used as a light draught horse, both for transport and for tillage.
 It is also used for horse-racing.
 Consumption of horse meat in Senegal is very low, for religious and cultural reasons, but some carcasses are sent to a specialised butcher's shop in Dakar.